LILY THE SPATHIPHYLLUM WALLISII

 The perfect indoor temperature for the peace lily is between 18-28 degrees celsius.
 As long as the indoor temperature doesn't dip lower than 18°C she will be happy.

-To promote growth use fertiliser every 4-6 weeks in the months from March-September.
+To promote growth use our fortifying fertiliser every 4-6 weeks in the months from March-September.

 TROUBLESHOOTING YOUR PEACE LILY